Google TV is the new Android TV, coming to Sony smart TVs this year

-At CNET our favorite Roku platform, but it could face stiffer competition than ever later this year.
+At CNET our favorite smart TV system is the Roku platform, but it could face stiffer competition than ever later this year.
 ArCESSony announced its latest lineup of televisions and all of them will run Google TV, the search giant's newest streaming system.
-The only other smart TV maker that has confirmed Google TV availability in the US is .system is the
+The only other smart TV maker that has confirmed Google TV availability in the US is TCL.

 When asked about whether 2020 or earlier Sony TVs running Android TV would get the upgrade, a Sony representative told CNET, "There is no concrete plan right now to add it to older models."

 The availability of Google TV on 2021 Sony TVs was first confirmed by CNET in October, and it could come to other smart TVs this year as well.
 "We will be working with partners to see which products that are already in the field, or that are launching near-term, could be upgraded in 2021," John Gildred, Google's director of product development for Android TV, said in an interview at the time.
 He added that not every partner device in 2021 will get the Google TV experience, but by the following year he expects Google TV to completely replace its predecessor.

 Compared with Android TV, Google TV has a few upgrades that the company says are all designed to make content easier to find across apps.